Glycinol (pterocarpan)

 Glycinol is a pterocarpan, a type of natural phenol.
-It is a phytoalexin found in the soybean (Glycine max).
-It is formed by the cyclisation of daidzein.
+It is a phytoalexin found in the soybean (Glycine max) and is biosynthesised from daidzein.

-More recent literature supports that glycinol has potent phytoestrogenic activity.

-The so-called osteogenesis that is causes is postulated to be a preventative factor for osteoporosis.
+Glycinol has potent phytoestrogenic activity.
+The so-called osteogenesis that this causes is postulated to be a preventative factor for osteoporosis.

-It can be synthethised chemically and possesses two chiral centers.

-Glycinol is the direct precursor of glyceollins through the action of a prenyltransferase.
+Glycinol can be synthethised chemically and possesses two chiral centers.
+It is a precursor to glyceollins through the action of prenyltransferase enzymes such as trihydroxypterocarpan dimethylallyltransferase.

-Experiments show that the 6a oxygen of glycinol is derived from molecular oxygen.
+Biosynthesis

+In plants such as soybean, glycinol is derived from the daidzein in a sequence of steps.
+The final hydroxylation reaction is carried out by the enzyme 3,9-dihydroxypterocarpan 6a-monooxygenase, which is a cytochrome P450 protein that uses molecular oxygen to introduce the hydroxy group.